Tooth Inlays and Onlays Procedure

 - Onlay- An onlay extends over the cusps of the infected tooth.
-Often used to repair one or more of your tooth cusps, as well as the grooves.
+Often used to repair one or more of your tooth cusps and grooves.

-- Overlay- An overlay can be considered a partial crown, and will cover the entire top of the tooth.
-It is a step above an onlay, but not quite a crown.
+- Overlay- An overlay can be considered a partial crown covering the entire top of the tooth.
+It is a step above an onlay but not quite a crown.